 In severe cases of croup, or if your child is not breathing well, your child may need

-hard to tell if your child needs to go to the hospital because the disease changes.
+be hard to tell if your child needs to go to the hospital because the illness changes.

-may also order the following medicines to help with the symptoms of croup:
+healthcare provider may order the following medicines to help ease symptoms:

-Inhaled medicines.
-These are used if your child is having significant trouble breathing.
+- Inhaled medicines.
+These are used if your child is having a lot of trouble breathing.
 Inhaled treatments

-may be used to decrease the stridor and increased work of breathing.
+may be used to ease the stridor and make it easier to breathe.

-Steroids (injected or oral).
-An injectable steroid is often given if the child can’t tolerate oral steroids.
+- Steroids (injected or oral).
+An injectable steroid is often given if the child can’t take steroids by mouth.
+This

-- Keep your child’s head elevated.
+- Keep your child’s head raised.
 Prop an older child up in bed with extra pillows.
 Never

-Put infants in a car seat.
-Never use pillows with infants younger than 12 months of
+use pillows with babies younger than 12 months.

 to have trouble breathing.